linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Money Market Mutual Fund Liquidity Facility.md

 Timing: The Facility will open on March 23, 2020.
 The Facility will generally take eligible collateral that:

-NaN.
-If purchased after March 23, 2020, is pledged concurrently with the borrowing; or
+1. If purchased after March 23, 2020, is pledged concurrently with the borrowing; or
-NaN.
-If purchased on or after March 18, 2020, but on or before March 23, 2020, is pledged expeditiously starting on March 23, 2020.
+2. If purchased on or after March 18, 2020, but on or before March 23, 2020, is pledged expeditiously starting on March 23, 2020.

 For negotiable certificates of deposit and variable rate demand notes, a borrower may purchase these assets on or after March 23, 2020, and pledge them on or after March 25, 2020.1